Introduction

 5️⃣ Displaying Shortened Links

-Now let’s render the list dynamically inside our #shortened-links
+Now let’s render the list dynamically inside our #shortened-links container.

 function displayLinks() {